Syndrom7/Ibay-Scrapper/README.md

 - Implement a fix for handling 301 redirected pages during scraping.
 - Add support for scheduling the scraping process.
-- Implement a web interface for managing and visualizing the scraped data.
+- Implement a frontend web interface for easier visualization and control.
 - Add more robust error recovery and retry mechanisms.
 - Implement a distributed scraping system for even higher performance.
+- Add user authentication for the API.
+- Implement data visualization in the web interface.

 ## Troubleshooting